Irtema/A/docs/celestial/concubine.md

 | Perception      | 9-12           |
 | Health          | 9-12           |

-- *This character is a strong Faqir and gets additional Psihr slots.*
+- *This character is a powerful psionic and gets additional Psihr slots.*

 - **Traumaturgy**
 - **Navigation**